This Ecuadorian empanadas recipe is more than just about a tasty snack.

-It’s a funny thing when you decide to stay somewhere a bit longer, you are no longer rushed to see all the items on the “must do” list and you can begin to relax.
+It’s a funny thing when you decide to stay somewhere a bit longer.
+You are no longer rushed to see all the items on the “must do” list and you can begin to relax.

 So that’s what I’ve been doing.

-I rented an apartment here in Canoa and there’s a hammock in my kitchen!
-I’ve also been cooking which means interacting with people in a different way as I try to figure out where I can find certain things.
+I rented an apartment in Canoa and there’s a hammock in my kitchen!
+I’ve also been cooking which means interacting with people in a different way as I try to figure out where I can find ingredients.
 Guess what, in a small coastal town of 3000 spinach only comes on Thursdays and sometimes it doesn’t come.
 This is not a good sign for my green smoothies.

-Canoa is the type of place where most just come for a weekend so now that I have been here a few weeks people are more comfortable approaching me and asking why I’m still here.
+Canoa is the type of place where most just come for a weekend.
+So now that I have been here a few weeks people are more comfortable approaching me and asking why I’m still here.
 I’ve made friends.
 These friends seem to think I can’t cook so they’ll come over with fish and make me lunch.
 I like to cook but I’m not complaining.

 This is why I wanted to stay.